mciniselli/T5_Replication_Package/README.md

 * ##### Finetuning

-    For the finetuning phase, we wanted to evaluate if the pretrained model is able to increase the performance of the model and if the training on multiple tasks can give reciprocal benefits to all the tasks.
-    To **evaluate the performance** of each model we used a beam size of 1 (in order to be comparable with RoBERTa model).
+    To **evaluate the performance** of each model we used a beam size of 1.
-    We did 3 different fine tuning:
+    We performed 3 different fine tunings:
-    - A multi-task finetuning (in `Finetuning/multitask` folder)
+    - Multi-task finetuning (`Finetuning/multitask` folder)
-    - A single-task finetuning for each dataset (6 models) starting from pretrained model (in `Finetuning/single_task_from_pretrained` folder)
+    - Single-task finetuning for each dataset (6 models) starting from pretrained model (`Finetuning/single_task_from_pretrained` folder)
-    - A single-task finetuning for each dataset (6 models) starting from scratch (in `Finetuning/single_task_no_pretrained` folder)
+    - Single-task finetuning for each dataset (6 models) starting from scratch (`Finetuning/single_task_no_pretrained` folder)

     We finetuned the **multi-task** model for 400k steps (around 29 epochs).
-    We chosed the number of steps of the other models so that the number of training epochs is 29.
+    We chose the number of steps of the other models so that the number of training epochs is 29.
     The following table contains the number of training steps for each model:
     | DATASET           | STEPS |
     |-------------------|------:|